ankschoubey/blog/src/pages/fast-highlights-privacy.md

 ## Contact

-If you have questions, contact: [your email here]
+If you have questions, contact: ankushchoubey @ outlook.com